xsj3n/Automated-Elk-Server/README.md

 - _Which file do you update to make Ansible run the playbook on a specific machine?
 How do I specify which machine to install the ELK server on versus which to install Filebeat on?_

 - _Which URL do you navigate to in order to check that the ELK server is running?
+- Navigate to https://<IP of ELK  machine>:5601.
+5601 is the default port in the configuration files.

 _As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._